JeremyMinnick2019/Focus/README.md

 Focus is an API app designed to help small business owners organize their responsibilities into categories of activities and then activities themselves.

-The user will able to create, read, add, edit and delete activities, as well as to cross off checklist items.
-This app will help the small bsiness owner to eliminate distractions, group all daily and longer term objectives in one place, and allow tracking for all activities.
+The user will able to create, read, add, edit and delete activities, as well as to check off checklist items.
+This app will help the small business owner to eliminate distractions, group all daily and longer term objectives in one place, and allow tracking for all activities.